tzah4748/Embedded-System-Mini-Project/README.md

 ## ***Modules Used:***
-It was needed to use at least 4 modules that the board can offer for the project
+As part of the project requirements I had to use at least 4 modules from the board.
 I've used the following modules:
 1. LCD Display - It's purpose is to communicate with the player and show him messages.
 2. Keyboard - The player's input delivery is done with this keyboard.